symfony/symfony-docs/frontend/encore/simple-example.rst

 As simple as the above example is, instead of building your application inside of ``app.js``, we recommend `Stimulus`_: a small JavaScript framework that makes it easy to attach behavior to HTML.
-It's powerful, and you will love it!
+It is powerful, and you will love it!
 Symfony even provides packages to add more features to Stimulus.
 These are called the Symfony UX Packages.